 When my children were very young, I found myself cleaning up their messes, working hard to keep our home clean and feeling a bit frustrated that so many jobs were left for me.
 Over time, I began to realize that my frustration was a nudge to look more closely at what was happening in our family.
 It seemed faster and easier to do things myself, but they also had lessons they needed to learn.

 As I thought about my goals for all of my kids, I quickly realized that this approach would not work for us.
+We want to raise children who take responsibility for their own needs and messes.
 We want to raise children who understand what it means to work and to do so diligently.
 We want to raise children who understand that this home that we share is a blessing and it runs most smoothly when we all do our part.
 Having chores helps us to spread out the work it takes to enjoy the life we love.

 The burden is heavy when only one person is working, but many hands can make the work load light.
 It may take some time before they learn to do a chore well, but with patience and persistence progress is made.
 So, each day we all do chores.
 We pick up our messes and we clean the house.
 From the time my kids were little, they fed our pets, put away their shoes, cleaned up toys and emptied the dishwasher.